rust-stuco/lectures/week5/slides.md

 ![bg right:25% 75%](../images/ferris_does_not_compile.svg)

-What happens we try and construct a `Shape`?
+What happens when we try and construct a `Shape`?

 ```rust
 let rec = Shape::new_unit();